TheoryOfNekomata/sdl-hello-world/README.md

 1. Create a [`thirdparty`](./thirdparty) folder in the root of the project.
 2. Download the [latest SDL development build for Visual Studio](https://github.com/libsdl-org/SDL/releases/latest).
-3. Extract the SDL build to the top level of [`thirdparty`](./thirdparty) while preserving the internal directory structure inside the archive (do not create an enclosing folder upon extracting).
+3. Extract the SDL build to the top level of [`thirdparty`](./thirdparty).
+Observe the expected directory structure below.
 4. Compile the project using CMake.

 You should have the following directory structure: